 I keep a metal tablespoon sitting in a glass of ice water, then take a half spoonful of the mix and let it cool to room temperature on the spoon.
 If it thickens up to the consistency I like, then I know the jelly is ready.
 If not, I mix in a little more pectin (about 1/4 to 1/2 of another package) and bring it to a boil again for 1 minute.

 Fill them to within 1/4-inch of the top, wipe any spilled jelly off the top, seat the lid and tighten the ring around them.
-Do not tightenn hard; just 1/4 turn past when it seats; just snug so they don't leak, Then put them into the boiling water canner!
+Do not tightenn hard; just 1/4 turn past when it seats; just snug so they don't leak, Then put the filled jars into the canner!

 This is where the jar tongs come in really handy!